 Congress has an approval rating of somewhere between 9% and 14% (according to various surveys) and yet most incumbents who run for re-election, win.
 Studies have demonstrated that what voters want Congress to do has no statistically significant effect on the legislation actually passed by Congress and that there is a strong correlation between what large donors want Congress to do and the legislation that is passed by Congress.
 This is a broken system.

 Proportional representation is the solution.
-In fact, it’s the only real solution.
-Proportional representation is a more genuinely democratic means of electing representatives to Congress and state legislatures.
+It is a more genuinely democratic means of electing representatives to Congress and state legislatures.

+The benefits of proportional representation are not theoretical, they are based on observed experience.
 Although most voters in the United States are unfamiliar with this alternative means of electing a legislative body, it is not a new or untested system.
-Ninety-four countries around the world have some form of proportional representation.
-Eighty-five of those countries use some form of the “ordered list” method incorporated in our ballot initiatives.
-(We have drafted two separate proposals – one for seats in Congress and the other for seats in the state legislature in Missouri.)
+Over ninety countries around the world have some form of proportional representation.
+More than eighty of those countries use some form of the “ordered list” method incorporated in our ballot initiatives.

 There are a lot of advantages to a proportional system of representation: